andyt530/az2tf/README.md

 Be patient - lots of output is given as az2tf:

 + Loops for each provider through your resource groups &
-+ Creates the requited *.tf configuration files
++ Creates the requited *.tf configuration files in the "generated" directory
 + Performs the necessary 'terraform import' commands
 + And finally runs a 'terraform plan'